Hayden Haskins | author

 Anytime you pay for insurance, whether car insurance, health insurance, or homeowners insurance, you expect the insurance carrier to pay for legitimate claims made under the policy.
 However, there are times when insurance companies act in bad faith.
-At Insurance Claim HQ, our New Orleans bad faith insurance attorneys want to discuss two laws in Louisiana that should work to prevent insurance companies from mistreating policyholders.
+Our New Orleans attorneys want to discuss two Louisiana bad faith insurance laws that work to prevent insurance companies from mistreating policyholders.

 In Louisiana, insurance companies are legally required to act in good faith and fair dealing when it comes to investigating, adjusting, and settling claims (Louisiana Revised Statute § 22: 1973).
-This law requires that insurers adjust claims in a timely and efficient manner and make a reasonable effort to settle every claim.
+This law against bad faith insurance practices requires that insurers adjust claims in a timely and efficient manner and make a reasonable effort to settle every claim.
 Insurers may not:

 - misrepresent relevant facts or insurance policy provisions.

 - fail to pay a settlement within the 30-date timeline after an agreement is reached.